 Science doesn’t exist in a silo.
 Scientists use words and language just like us.
 Encoded in the language they use are etymologies, histories, and stories that often stretch back centuries—some even bleeding into the words we use in our everyday life.
 It’s a fascinating trail we wanted to follow.
-That’s why we’re launching a limited run newsletter series called Science Diction.
+That’s why we created Science Diction.

-This summer, we’ll send you a weekly email, each featuring a single word and unearthing the scientific origin story behind it.
+Each week, we’ll send you an email featuring a single word and unearthing the scientific origin story behind it.
 From quarks to umami to the sun, we’ll take a look at what we’re really saying when we use these words.

 So, for all the word nerds and etymology enthusiasts, the logophiles and language lovers, the history buffs and story seekers, this one’s for you.
 Sign up here, and read previous issues below.

 “The cause of (and solution to) all life’s problems” is derived from Arabic.
 But the word ‘alcohol’ originally referred to a method of manufacturing makeup, among other things.

 What does LOLcats have to do with evolutionary biology?

 Why did we stop calling the disease ‘consumption’?

 Make no bones about the origin of this dinosaur story.